karmada-io/karmada/docs/proposals/service-discovery/README.md

 1. `endpointsliceDispatch` controller will list&watch `MultiClusterService`.
 1. `endpointsliceDispatch` controller will list&watch `EndpointSlice` from `MultiClusterService`'s `spec.serviceProvisionClusters`.
-1. `endpointsliceDispatch` controller will creat the corresponding Work for each `EndpointSlice` in the cluster namespace of `MultiClusterService`'s `spec.serviceConsumptionClusters`.
+1. `endpointsliceDispatch` controller will create the corresponding Work for each `EndpointSlice` in the cluster namespace of `MultiClusterService`'s `spec.serviceConsumptionClusters`.
   When creating the Work, in order to facilitate problem investigation, we should add following annotation to record the original `EndpointSlice` information:
     * `endpointslice.karmada.io/work-provision-cluster`: the cluster name of the original `EndpointSlice`.
-  Also, we should add the following annotation to the syned `EndpointSlice` record the original information:
+  Also, we should add the following annotation to the synced `EndpointSlice` record the original information:
     * `endpointslice.karmada.io/endpointslice-generation`: the resource generation of the `EndpointSlice`, it could be used to check whether the `EndpointSlice` is the newest version.
     * `endpointslice.karmada.io/provision-cluster`: the cluster location of the original `EndpointSlice`.
 1. Karmada will sync the `EndpointSlice`'s work to the member clusters.